-Kofta kebab is a tasty Middle Eastern ground beef recipe that’s packed with tons of flavor.
-Learn how to make this kofta kebab recipe with my step by step tutorial and video.
+Kofta kebab is a classic Middle Eastern ground beef recipe that’s packed with flavor.
+Learn how to make kofta kebab with my step by step tutorial and video.

-Almost any type of Middle Eastern recipe is simply delicious.
-From shish kabobs and shawarma to the good old falafel, just about anything from the Middle East bursts with flavor.
+Almost any kind of Middle Eastern recipe is going to taste great.
+From shish kabobs and shawarma to the good old falafel, Middle Eastern food bursts with flavor.
 This easy kofta kebab recipe is another classic recipe that you will love.
-I have included instructions on how to cook it in the stove, on the grill and even in the oven.
+I have included instructions on how to cook it in the stove, on the grill, and even in the oven.

 I grew up eating kebabs regularly, as it is a common dish in Iran.
 When I moved to Istanbul, Turkey, I saw a form of ground meat kebab that I practically fell in love with: kofta kebab.
 After a lot of recipe testing, I created this delicious and juicy easy kofta kebab recipe that you can make at home.

 Kofta kebab or kefte kebab is a type of meatball that is usually made with ground meat such as lamb, mutton, beef or chicken and a combination of spices.
 Onion is traditionally added to kofta kebab recipes to keep it moist and flavorful.
 It’s a common dish in the Middle East and the Mediterranean as well as parts of India and South East Asia.
 Kofta tends to take different forms when served in different regions of the world.

 The word kofta comes from Persian verb koftan (کوفتن) which means “to pound” – which captures the idea that ground meat is compressed to make meatballs.
 Over time, the word blended into other languages and dialects with minor changes to pronunciation.
 Kofta is common in Mediterranean and Middle Eastern countries ranging from Iran and Turkey to Lebanon and Egypt.
 Each country has its own method of making kofta kebabs and each cuisine uses a different combination of spices.